idaholab/moose/modules/chemical_reactions/doc/content/source/userobjects/ThermochimicaElementData.md

 [`ThermochimicaElementData`](ThermochimicaElementData.md) performs Thermochimica calculations on elements.

 !alert note
-This object can only be set up using teh [ChemicalComposition](ChemicalCompositionAction.md) action
+This object can only be set up using the [ChemicalComposition](ChemicalCompositionAction.md) action

 Thermochimica is called by this object at every execute (please see the Thermochimica user manual for more details), and the data required to re-initialize Thermochimica calculations is